techmanwalker/beekeeper-qt/README.md

 > Transparent compression is now fully supported on beekeeper-qt on all the algorithms and levels the *btrfs* driver supports.
 Set it up along with deduplication with the *Setup* button.

-> Note: `beekeeper-qt` is primarily written for Arch Linux and not thoroughly tested in other distros.
-Feel free to file an issue if bugs happen.

-> Warning for Fedora and other SELinux-enabled distros: SELinux is not currently supported.
-We are currently looking for a proper module to support it and make it easy to use.
-For now, `beekeeper-qt` must be run in permissive mode.
-Read more at [security notes](#security-notes).

 ![A quick screenshot I took to the UI.
 The CPU meter shows the total CPU usage of the entire system, not just by beekeeper-qt.](docs/ui.png)

 *A quick screenshot I took to the UI.
 The CPU meter shows the total CPU usage of the entire system, not just by beekeeper-qt.*